Physicist91/uwhpsc/notes/homework1.rst

 .. comment :: Not yet assigned and may change.

-Due Wednesday, April 10, 2013, by 11:00pm PDT.

 The goals of this homework are to:

  * Make sure you are familiar with basic Unix commands (see :ref:`unix`) and an editor, (see :ref:`editors`),
  * Start using *git* (:ref:`git`) to download course materials,
- * Create your own bitbucket repository to keep your coursework and post homeworks to be graded.
+ * Create your own bitbucket repository to keep your coursework
  * Make sure you have some necessary software installed.

-Start early on this assignment so that you can get help from the TAs and/or discussion board if you have trouble with software or with using *git*.

 Before tackling this homework, you should read some of the class notes and links they point to.
 In particular, the following sections are relevant: